LedgerDomain/did-webplus-spec/spec.md

 #### DID Document

-In `did:webplus`, the DID document is represented directly as a JSON object that conforms to the following data model.
-It is meant to conform to the [DID spec](https://www.w3.org/TR/did-1.1/).
+In `did:webplus`, the DID document MUST be represented as the [JSON Canonicalization Scheme (JCS)](https://www.rfc-editor.org/rfc/rfc8785) representation of a JSON object that conforms to the following data model.
+It is meant to conform to the [DID spec](https://www.w3.org/TR/did-1.0/).
 In addition, it has several fields that are specific to `did:webplus`.

 ##### DID Document Data Model